iutrs/networkmap/README.md

     python explorer/main.py path/to/config/file.txt

-One the exploration is done (when no more device is to be explored and), it will generate the file *devices.json* which contains all the informations gathered during the exploration.
+Once the exploration is done (when no more device is to be explored), it will generate the file *devices.json* which contains all the informations gathered during the exploration.
 If there is any error during the exploration, relevant error messages will indicate the source(s) of the problem(s).

 ### Functionalities ###
 * Type of devices supported: